Swepool/txbit-bot/README.md

 # Setup
 Create a `.env` file in root and enter your key & secret created at TxBit.io You can have a look at `.env-example` for reference.
+Double check the api key-pair permissions as well.

 Then build your bot in `main.js`